Correspondence of the sections of the humerus to the anatomical formations. Fracture of the neck of the humerus (Fracture of the neck of the humerus)

 humerus

-It articulates with the glenoid cavity of the scapula at the shoulder joint.
+Articulates with the glenoid cavity of the scapula at the shoulder joint.

 Anatomical -

-Body of the humerus
+Body of humerus

-Passes obliquely along the posterior surface of the middle part of the body of the humerus.
+It runs obliquely along the posterior surface of the middle part of the body of the humerus.

 Humerus block